 A full battery backup type UPS will actually keep your electronics running.
 How long will depend on how much you have plugged into it and how much power each component draws.
 A bigger battery backup can keep a computer running for hours.
 While smaller ones may have enough juice to charge a phone up and keep your WiFi going for a while.

 For most applications, unless we know a customer suffers from a lot of brownouts, we suggest a good WattBox surge protector.
 Any installation we do involving our Control4 home automation or whole house networking however will require at least some level of UPS or battery backup.
 These components are much more sensitive to power fluctuations.

 The 600 series by WattBox offers 6480 joules of protection and OvrC control.

 We have a lot of customers who have spent a lot of money on home entertainment over the years.
-Of course, to save money, a lot of them want to reuse what they spent so much money on.
+Of course, to save money, some of them want to reuse what they spent so much money on.
 We are not against this, as long as it makes sense.
 But there is certain equipment that you really, really do not want to reuse.
 Surge protectors are one of them.